Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 6 - Inline-block tags/README.md

  &ltbr&gt                  &ltimg&gt                 &ltvar&gt                 &ltspan&gt
 </pre>

-💡**span element**: The &lt;span&gt; tag is used as a container for text.
+💡**span element**: The `<span>` tag is used as a container for text.
 It has no required attributes.
 Style, class, and id are the commonly used attributes.

 <a href="https://github.com/Ninja-Vikash/HTML/tree/main/CHAPTER%207%20-%20List%20in%20HTML" >
   <img src="https://github.com/Ninja-Vikash/Assets/blob/main/HTML%20Assets/next-removebg-preview.png" height="30px" />